wayneashleyberry/phpl/README.md

 ## phpl

-> inspired by [phplint](https://github.com/wayneashleyberry/phplint), phpl is a concurrent php linter written in go.
+> Inspired by [phplint](https://github.com/wayneashleyberry/phplint), phpl is a concurrent php linter written in go.

 #### Installation